daguitosama/react-router-nestjs-playground/README.md

 ### Polotno Playground

 See `apps/server/routes/studio/{route,Studio}.tsx` for the initialization of Polotno.
-After running dev mode you would see
+After running dev mode you would see an error screen on `http://localhost:4003/studio`: `Error: Cannot find module '../build/Release/canvas.node'`